How to tell if you have fleas in your home?

 Usually, fleas are visible to the naked eye.
 They are brown, reddish-brown or black coloured, wingless and have flat bodies.
 Fleas have 6 legs, which are adapted for jumping.
 They are very fast and have the ability to jump as high as 30cm.
 For that reason, you can barely spot them.

 Fleas are between 1.5mm and up to 4mm in length.
 Females are bigger than males, reaching up to 2.5mm in length, whereas the latter can be less than 1mm.
-For comparison, a black pepper grain has around 5mm diameter, or the head of the ball point pins is 4mm in length.
+For comparison, a black pepper grain has around 5mm diameter, or the head of the ballpoint pins is 4mm in length.
 So, now you understand how difficult can be to detect these parasites.

 Does one flea mean infestation?

-Well, if you’ve spotted only one flea, for example on your socks, this is not considered as an infestation.
+Well, if you’ve spotted only one flea, for example on your socks, this is not considered an infestation.
 Most probably, the vermin attached to your clothes, while you were outside.
 Only one flea is not enough to infest your house, because it needs both female and male fleas so they can reproduce and lay eggs.
 So, if you have seen no fleas for a long time since then, you shouldn’t be worried that much.
 On the other hand, if you’ve detected more than one, you should check if you’re dealing with fleas!

 Signs of a flea infestation in home

-There are several sure signs that your house is infested by the annoying critters.
-Undoubtedly, fleas are a common problem to pet owners, but you can still be invaded by them even if you don’t have a dog or a cat at home.
+There are several sure signs that your house is infested by annoying critters.
+Undoubtedly, fleas are a common problem for pet owners, but you can still be invaded by them even if you don’t have a dog or a cat at home.
 Check which are the most frequent signs of fleas:

-Recently, you’ve noticed your dog or cat to scratch more than usual?
+Recently, you’ve noticed your dog or cat scratched more than usual?
 This is usually the foremost sign of your pet being already a host to these vermins.
 As fleas are crawling and sucking blood, your pets will also lick or bite themselves constantly.
 So, keep an eye on any uncommon behaviour of your beloved buddy.

 Black or white flecks

 If you’ve found strange white, brown or black flecks on your pet’s body or on their bedding, this might be another clear sign of a flea infestation.
-The white ones are flea eggs and the darker are known as flea dirt.
+The white ones are flea eggs and the darker ones are known as flea dirt.

 Loss of fur

 Another way to know if fleas have infested your pets is by checking if they have pale gums.
 They are a symptom of anemia, due to the fact that fleas extract so much blood that the amount of new red blood cells produced is not sufficient.
-We strongly recommend to visit a vet ASAP.
+We strongly recommend visiting a vet ASAP.

 Another signal for a flea infestation is when not only your pets but also you become a victim of the flea bites.
-They can be felt as a small sting and then, the bitten spot turns into a red bruise on your skin.
+They can be felt like a small sting and then, the bitten spot turns into a red bruise on your skin.
 The bitten area will be really itchy and irritating and often can be confused with a mosquito bite.
 Still, mosquitos are seasonal insects, so you should try to determine the source of the bite.
 Most commonly, fleas will bite you around the ankles.
 As the insects usually hide in your carpet, your feet and ankles are the first parts of your body that the fleas can reach to suck blood from.